Karen Bray

 Sessions available in-person (central Bath), online and by phone.

-I will provide you with the environment of calm, understanding and acceptance that makes it safe to explore what’s troubling for you and to try out different perspectives.
+My role is to provide you with the environment of calm, understanding and acceptance that makes it safe to explore what’s troubling for you and to try out different perspectives.
 I’ll suggest some creative ways of thinking about yourself and your situation and I may offer some ideas about the human condition which can help make sense of things that have been puzzling you.

 Training, qualifications & experience